dabeaz/me-al/README.md

 You'll see your decorator applied to the functions requesting meẗal.
 If the above command fails with an ImportError, you're probably using a Mac.
-That's an unfortunate choice as you can't really expect a machine like that to be used for serious tasks.
+That's an unfortunate choice as you can't really expect a toy machine like that to be used for serious tasks.
 Nevertheless, if you'd really like to apply meẗal anyways, you can still do it by changing the top level import to the following: